C-Loftus/Princeton-Thesis/doc/main.md

 Throughout this paper, there was the general assumption that users in federated learning would not be trying to take advantage of the system by purposefully using mislabeled training data or altering their training scripts.
 This is since in the case of voice controlled accessibility software, there is little incentive for hackers.
 There is no direct profit to be gained or information to be extracted.

 Despite this, if attackers did such a thing and there is a small enough sample size, it would significantly decrease the performance of the model after the final aggregation.
-However, this is still a topic worth pursuing further, especially if federated learning systems ever emerge at the national level as a way of aggregating data between hospitals.
+However, this is still a topic worth pursuing further, especially if federated learning systems ever emerge at the national level for related healthcare tasks.
+For instance, training models across hospitals.

 If this is the case, we would benefit from existing papers on preventing the impact of attackers in federated learning [@10.1145/3556557.3557951].

+## Work Towards Standardization

 # Conclusion